NicoleSorokin/LipReading-AI-RL/DesignDocument.md

 # Design Document

 ## Idea:
 **Lip Reading AI using Reinforcement Learning**

 ## Use Cases
-- Security applications: Detecting threats or violent language when audio is corrupted or unavailable.
+- Security applications: Detecting threats or violent language when audio is corrupted or unavailable during meetings.
-- Violence mitigation: This project can potentially be used for public safety, such as in campus surveillance.
+- Violence mitigation: This project can potentially be used for public safety, such as in campus surveillance or implemented in glasses with cameras of something of that sort to aid people with disabilities such as blindness to be notified of any potential threats they may not be able to see.

 ## Tech stack:
 - Programming Language: Python